 BA, MS, Boston College

 Mary provides administrative assistance for the Center and the CFLC staff.
-In addition to handling the budget and payroll, she oversees the administration of accommodated exams for students with learning disabilities and ADHD by coordinating with faculty and student proctors.
-Mary schedules all appointments for Dr. Duggan.
-Her office is in O’Neill Library 200.
+In addition to handling the budget and payroll, she oversees the administration of accommodated exams for students with disabilities by coordinating with faculty and student proctors.
+Her office is in O’Neill Library 200A.